-Juicy chicken thighs simmer with mushrooms, sweet bell peppers, and onions in a rich tomato-paprika sauce.
-This Easy Chicken Goulash is a delicious one-pan dinner that’s ready in just 30 minutes.
-It’s cozy, hearty, and perfect for busy weeknights.
+Juicy chicken thighs simmered with mushrooms, sweet bell peppers, and onions in a rich tomato-paprika sauce.
+This Easy Chicken Goulash is cozy, comforting, and comes together quickly, making it perfect for busy weeknights when you want a warm, satisfying dinner without a lot of effort.

 Easy Chicken Goulash